 - Meta titles and descriptions that provide helpful information about your business

 - Useful content

 The last SEO tip is so important it has its own name: content marketing.

 At one time, the Yellow Pages represented one of the most effective retail marketing tools for small businesses.
 You placed an ad in the Yellow Pages, and then you waited for customers to “let their fingers do the walking.”
-Fast forward to 2020, and Google My Business for retailers is the digital version of the Yellow Pages.
+Now, Google Business Profiles is the digital version of the Yellow Pages.

-Another tried and true retail marketing tactic is leveraging word of mouth advertising to drive business sales.
-A friend, family member, or a professional peer enthusiastically recommends a product, and you immediately initiate the buying process.
+Another tried and true retail marketing tactic is leveraging word-of-mouth advertising to drive business sales.
+A friend, family member, or professional peer enthusiastically recommends a product, and you immediately initiate the buying process.

 In fact, nearly 95 percent of shoppers read online reviews before making a purchase.
 Eighty-eight percent of consumers trust online reviews as much as they trust the recommendations made by people they know.
 All you have to do is encourage your customers to leave your business an online review, whether that entails a subtle suggestion or offering an incentive like a product discount on a future purchase.